koriwi/iPod-Sonic/README.md

 ## Upcoming features

-- Build system so you can just download it and don't have to compile it yourself
+- Build system so you can just download it and don't have to compile it yourself (DONE)
 - Select the playlist to synch (DONE)
 - Choose between flat and nested folder structure (DONE)
 - If switching between tree and flat, remove old structure (DONE)